 How does the circle17 program work?

-Learn more about the programme’s offer on our Discovery Page.
+Learn more about the programme’s offer on our Lead the change-Page.

 The circle17 Impacthon is an online hackathon designed to share and rapidly develop practical solutions.
 Startup founders, entrepreneurs, academics and enthusiasts come together to work on society-level solutions to the sustainable challenges, posed by our network of (corporate) organisations.